quil-lang/qvm/README.md

 By default, the QVM accepts programs from stdin and writes results to stdout.
 Log messages are written to stderr.

+> *Note*: If you're on Windows and using the Command Prompt, the echo
+> command is slightly different to the examples shown below: do not
+> wrap your quil code in quotes.
+For example, in Command Prompt, you
+> would do `echo H 0 | ./qvm` *not* `echo "H 0" | ./qvm`.

 ```
 $ echo 'H 0' | ./qvm